Psychedelic/plug-docs/docs/getting-started/custom-tokens.md

 ![](imgs/step-1.png)

 If your token is not available on our verified token list (Search tab), visit the “Custom” tab to manually add a new token.
+In the case of **Cycles Token (XTC)** you can add it from the Search tab, or if your Plug Principal ID holds a balance, it will auto-detect and surface it.

 ![](imgs/medium-1.png)